OpenPOWER-BigData/solution-builder/README.md

 sudo useradd bd_user -U -G wheel -m sudo passwd bd_user
 ```
-IMPORTANT - The username must match service's username defined in the solution definition file
+> IMPORTANT - The username must match service's username defined in the solution definition file
+- Ensure the root password is the same on all cluster  nodes
+- Ensure the username (i.e. bd_user) has the same password on all cluster node.
+- Ensure SSH daemon is running on all the nodes.
 - Mapping the nodes - You have to edit hosts file in /etc/ folder on ALL nodes, specify the IP address of each system followed by their host names.
 Example
 ```
 # sudo vim /etc/hosts